elamien/cs4750/README.md

 **Prerequisites:** Node.js 20+ and MySQL 8+

 ### 1. Database Setup
+*Reminder, one possible set up is "mysql --login-path=local", if that doesn't apply to how you have things set up (type in password to access mysql in terminal) then you may safely ignore this note.

+Let's Start!
 To create MySQL user and database, in your terminal, enter:
 ```cd```
 to make sure your at your home directory.